radishland/radish/README.md

 Toggling the checkbox will add or remove the <code>loading</code> boolean attribute on the <code>sl-button</code> web component.

-Global boolean attributes like <code>disabled</code>, <code>checked</code> etc. can also be handled by the @attr directive.
+Global boolean attributes like <code>disabled</code>, <code>checked</code> etc. can also be handled by the `attr` and `prop` directives.

-### @class directive
+### classList directive

-The @class directive accepts a reactive object where keys are strings of space separated class names and values are boolean values or signals.
+The `classList` directive accepts a reactive object where keys are strings of space separated class names and values are boolean values or signals.

 Example: